 Theology of the Body for Teens: High School Edition Student Workbook

-The Theology of the Body for Teens: High School Edition Student Workbook presents the revolutionary teachings of Blessed John Paul II to teens in a way that is relevant, easy-to-follow, and entertaining.
+The Theology of the Body for Teens: High School Edition Student Workbook presents the revolutionary teachings of Saint John Paul II to teens in a way that is relevant, easy-to-follow, and entertaining.
 It follows the 12 segments presented in the Theology of the Body for Teens: High School Edition DVD Set and Leader’s Guide.
 Each participant of the program should have a Student Workbook.

 The Theology of the Body for Teens: High School Edition Student Workbook Includes:

 - Story Starter Activities

 - Bridging the Gap Material (Relates Lesson to Teens)

 - Live It Out Sections (Applies the Lesson to Teens)